Z3Prover/PerformanceTest/README.md

 in the experiment results table (if it is already existing) or associated with the already created performance tests tasks.

+For [nightly Z3 performance tests](#nightly-z3-performance-tests), the job manager makes additional steps when all benchmarks are tested:
+1. Extends the [timeline and records](#summaries) to account the experiment results.
+2. If needed, sends the report to e-mails listed in the AzureWorker.exe.config.

 The **performance test task** runs `AzureWorker.exe --measure` which does the following: